ATRowe92/ATRowe92/README.md

-A junior analyst who's passionate about all things tech and data 📊.
+I'm a passionate 🥇, creative 🎨, and perceptive 🔭 analyst 🔧 with a hands-on approach to problem-solving. 📊.
 I like problem-solving, building scalable pipelines, improving and optimising systems.
 I am a Strong Advocate for 📜 open source, ☁️ Cloud computing, 🚀 DevOps, 🆕 Innovation and Automation 🤖

 ⚡ Fun fact: I strongly believe in the Chaos theory: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 💡 I'm interested in all things data: Big Data, Cloud, Machine Learning and Data Science